Seashore foraging adventures in Dorset

 We offer a wide range of foraging experiences and adventures in Dorset

-- Book your Seashore foraging course here £40pp half day
+Book your Coastal foraging course here £40pp half day

-- click here for all of our family adventures suitable from age 4+
+click here for all of our family adventures

 Bespoke options are also available for groups or individuals and are priced according to group size and the scope of your adventure imagination - give us a bell for more information.

 All of the equipment you need is provided and if the weather gods let us down and we have to cancel then we promise a full refund or a chance to rebook.

 Our little patch of Dorset wild has so much to offer us, we figure that adventure means something different for everyone and you don't always get the biggest kicks from the highest jumps.
 For us no matter where you are there is always an adventure to be had it's just a matter of looking, and that's where foraging comes in.

 When it comes to foraging, seeing people first recognising that glorious relationship between the outdoors and what they eat is always a special moment.
 It’s exciting!
 Donning your wellies and grabbing your basket and exploring the hedgerows and seashore is like a treasure hunt of the natural kind.
 Being able to eat what you have found in this adventurous way is an added bonus – it becomes about the journey.

 A day in the life of Fore / Adventure